gogo199432/bearchivedownloader/README.md

 - Go to neo4j's browser to explore the DB.
 If deployed with Docker, go to http://localhost:7474/browser and log in without authentication
 - Enter the following query into the input field `MATCH (n) RETURN n`

+## Configure:
+You can configure the scraper in the main folder using the `config.yaml` file.
+At the moment you can defined the DB connection and how many children down the scraper should go in one go.

-Things missing:
+## Things missing:
-- App should be able to be stopped and pick up later.
-For this it should grab nodes that don't have outgoing connections yet and visit those instead of the starting link currently defined
+-  ~~App should be able to be stopped and pick up later.
+For this it should grab nodes that don't have outgoing connections yet and visit those instead of the starting link currently defined~~
-- There is probably some way to multi-thread it, atm it is not async.
+-  ~~There is probably some way to multi-thread it, at the moment it is not async.~~
 - Actual frontend to use the DB.
 While you can browse it by going to neo4j's browser window, it is not very good for exploring the story.

 Pull Requests are welcome